jacquerol/electrify/README.md

-The mod is initially planned to (optionally) be a companion for create with colorful sparkly alternatives to the mod's clockwork aesthetic while attempting to minimize bloat, focusing on gizmo implementation and then paving the way to modular robotic entities and cyberpunk/mechanicus like implants (possibly in an addon/sepparate mod).
+The mod is initially planned to (optionally) be a companion for create with colorful sparkly alternatives to the mod's clockwork aesthetic while attempting to minimize bloat, focusing on gizmo implementation and then paving the way to modular robotic entities.

 Planned initial features:
 - Wiring system with vanilla aesthetics: cables are 3d modeled and layed on the ground, they can pass through blocks and have outlets with plugs.